yasiryagi/helpdesk/roles/validators/README.md

 ...
 ```
 **Note**
 If your `session` was generated as `Schnorrkel (sr25519)`, it will show a completely different address.
 If this happens, go back and generate a new [session key](#generate-your-keys) with `Edwards (ed25519)`.
 If you don't, your node will try to sign blocks with the wrong key.
-As a consequence, you will get slashed and kicked out as `Validator`.
+As a consequence, you will get slashed and kicked out as a `Validator`.

 #### Final Step